Deep Hedging with Options Using the Implied Volatility Surface: Deep hedging framework

 \subsection{Neural network optimization}

-The RNN-FNN network $\tilde{\phi}_{\theta}(\cdot)$, along with the rebalancing threshold $l$, are optimized with the Mini-batch Stochastic Gradient Descent method (MSGD).
+The RNN-FNN network $\tilde{\phi}_{\theta}(\cdot)$ is optimized with the Mini-batch Stochastic Gradient Descent method (MSGD).
 This training procedure relies on updating iteratively all the trainable parameters of the optimization problem based on the recursive equations

-where $\eta_{j}^{(1)}$ and $\eta_{j}^{(2)}$ are the learning rates that determine the magnitude of change of parameters per time step.
-These rates are dynamically adjusted using the Adam optimization algorithm.\footnote{Adam is an adaptive learning rate method designed to accelerate training in deep neural networks and promote rapid convergence, as detailed in \cite{KingmaB14}.} Additionally, $\hat{\mathcal{O}}(\theta,\, l)$ is the Monte-Carlo estimate of the objective function defined by Equation \eqref{eq:penaltyfunction}.
-Further details can be found in Appendix \ref{appen:MSGDtraining}.
+where $\eta_{j}$ are the learning rates that determine the magnitude of change of parameters per time step.
+These rates are dynamically adjusted using the Adam optimization algorithm.\footnote{ Adam is an adaptive learning rate method designed to accelerate training in deep neural networks and promote rapid convergence, as detailed in \cite{KingmaB14}.} Additionally, $\hat{\mathcal{O}}(\theta;\, \lambda)$ is the Monte-Carlo estimate of the objective function defined by Equation \eqref{eq:penaltyfunction}.
+Further details can be found in \cref{appen:MSGDtraining}.